Miltondz/IdeaSaver/README.md

 This is the most common setup issue.
 The error message "This domain is not authorized..." means that there's a mismatch between the domain you're running the app on (`localhost` for local development) and the settings in your Firebase/Google Cloud project.

-Based on the error toast in the app, you can confirm the `Project ID` and `Auth Domain` your app is trying to use.
-Ensure these values **exactly match** what you see in your Firebase Console.
+The error message in the app will tell you the exact **Project ID** it's trying to connect to.
+Make sure you are configuring the correct project in the Firebase Console.

 Follow these steps carefully to resolve it: